 When reading your personal statement, we will take into consideration that you may not have had the same access to extracurricular activities or work experience.

 If you're invited to an interview, we'll take into account that you may have had fewer opportunities to prepare.

 Take a look at our 'Support with travel costs to the University campus' section below as we can cover the cost of bus, train or coach travel to our interviews and visit days for certain applicants.

 For certain courses, if your predicted grades are below our minimum entry criteria we may still make you an offer because we know predictions are often not a true reflection of your potential.
 For example, if the entry requirements for your chosen course are ABB and your predicted grades are BBB you may be made an offer of ABB.

 If you meet the criteria and your predicted grades are within two grades of our minimum entry criteria you may be made a reduced offer.

 - Only applicable if you meet the criteria for a Widening Participation (WP) Plus or WP Plus PLUS flag.
 Find out more about contextual flags and check your eligibility.

 - If you meet our postcode and school performance criteria the contextual offer is usually one grade lower than the standard entry requirements (WP Plus).
 Where the standard entry requirements are A*A*A* a two-grade reduction will be applied.

 - If you have been looked after in care for more than three months or have refugee status the contextual offer is usually two grades lower than the standard entry requirements (WP Plus PLUS).

-- The qualifications and subjects you're applying with would still need to meet our published entry requirements.
-For example, if a course requires Chemistry and Maths you must be taking both of these subjects.
+- The qualifications and subjects you're applying with still need to meet our published entry requirements.
+For example, if a course requires Chemistry and Maths, you must take both of these subjects.
 Some courses may also require specific grades in specific subjects.